History and Structure

 In March 2021, SIDIT changed its name to ETSI-BC, the Economic Trust of the Southern Interior.
 It continues to deliver on its mandate of helping build a strong and diversified economy in our region.

-From L to R: Susan Clovechok, Sue Cairns, Julie Kimmel, Diana Lockwood, Sharon Shepherd (Board Chair), Alan Harrison, Kevin Acton, Sue McKortoff, Paul Donald, Laurel Douglas, Wayne Kaboni, Phil Barker (missing: Steve Morissette)
+From L to R: Susan Clovechok, Sue Cairns, Julie Kimmel, Diana Lockwood, Sharon Shepherd (Retired), Alan Harrison, Kevin Acton, Peggy DeVries, Sue McKortoff, Paul Donald (Board Chair), Laurel Douglas, Wayne Kaboni, Phil Barker (Retired) (missing: Lincoln Smith & Gladys Fraser)

 Our Impact to Date